 Submarine Launch Version

 BRAHMOS missile is capable of being launched from submarine from a depth of 40-50 metres.
-The missile is installed in a modular launcher vertically in the pressure hull of the submarine.
+The missile can be installed in a modular launcher vertically in the pressure hull of the submarine.
 The missile has identical configuration similar to the ship based system.

 The canisterised missile is launched vertically, the nose cap prevents water from entering the 'air-intake' during the underwater flight.
 Once the missile emerges from the water, the sensors provide the “out of water command” and the nose cap is fired for turning the missile in the desired direction to hit the target.